Best things to do in the Maine Beaches Region

 The Maine Beaches region is the only coastal area in the entire state that has sandy beaches.
 All the other coastline is craggy and the waves crash over rocks making it impossible to swim safely

 Beaches in the area are usually very chilly most of the year, but they're not just for swimming.
-The long stretches of beaches are great for running, picnics (but watch out for the seagulls!), boogie boarding, and making sandcastles.
+The long stretches of beaches are great for running, picnics (but watch out for the seagulls!), boogie boarding, making sandcastles, or sitting on the beach with a good audiobook.
 In the area there are several surf shops where visitors can rent surf boards and wetsuits.

 Many of the hotels and resorts in the area have beach access right from their properties.
-To take it once step further stay at The Dunes and take a row boat across the Ogoquiet River over to Foot Bridge Beach at high tide.
+To take it once step further stay at the Dunes on the Waterfront and take a row boat across the Ogunquit River over to Foot Bridge Beach at high tide.